boldingd/EclipsePhaseContent/HumbleBeginnings.md

 # The Skyward Collective

-> **Bauble**: OK, so, our cell had a bit of a run-in with these folk, so \@curé asked me and \@Gunslinger to look into them.
+> **Bauble**: OK, so, our cell had a run-in with these folk, so \@curé asked me and \@Gunslinger to look into them.
 > For circle-As, they're hard to probe; we'll provide our comments on this write-up, but so far, there's not much we can add.
 >
 > **Gunslinger\#MONOLITH**: These people are weird.
 > They're all AAs, and most of them have good rep.
-> But there's a lot that sets them apart from the rest of the Alliance, and like \@Bauble's said, they're hard to get access to.
+> But there's a lot that sets them apart from the rest of the Alliance, and like \@Bauble said, they're hard to get access to.
 > It starts to make you think they have something to hide.

 The Skyward Collective is an anarchist-communist cooperative consisting of a number of allied habitats.